 (1) Figures for 1338 onwards have been revised.

-(2) Discrepancy in GDP and total value-added of sectors is related to bank service charges.
+(2) Discrepancy in GDP and the total value-added of sectors is due to imputed bank service charges.

 (3) Discrepancy in the total is due to value-added in "water, electricity and gas" sub-sector.